 Your I-20 must always maintain current and correct information in all sections of the document.
-Any and all changes to the information contained on the I-20 must be reported to your DSO.
+All changes to the information on the I-20 must be reported to your DSO.

 Immigration Status - Immigration status, not to be confused as "visa" is your legal permission to remain in the U.S. under specific conditions defined by a visa document.
-For example an F-1 student would have a Form I-20 as a visa document.
+For example, an F-1 student would have a Form I-20 as a visa document.
 In most cases the visa document will be (or will be extended to be) for a longer period than the visa stamp discussed above.
 For most international travel, both the visa document and the visa stamp must be valid.

-Medical Insurance - All students on F-1 visas are required to have medical coverage that meets U.S. federal requirements.
-C-N provides medical coverage and requires it for all international students while being a student at C-N. The cost of medical insurance is included in the cost of enrollment and is automatically billed to your student account.
+Medical Insurance - All students on F-1 visas are required to have medical coverage that meets U.S. federal requirements. provides C-N medical coverage and requires it for all international students while being a student at C-N. The cost of medical insurance is included in the cost of enrollment and is automatically billed to your student account.

-Optional Practical Training (OPT) -Students in F-1 immigration status are eligible to apply to USCIS to participate in optional practical training off campus once they have been in continuous, legal, F-1 status for a full academic year.
-A student is required to engage in employment that is directly related to his/her stated course of study.
+Optional Practical Training (OPT) -Students in F-1 immigration status are eligible to apply to USCIS to participate in optional practical training off campus once they have been in continuous, legal, F-1 status for at least one full academic year.
+A student must engage in employment directly related to his/her stated course of study.
 Students who would like to participate in OPT must see their DSO for application instructions.

-Passport - Students in F-1 immigration status must keep their passports valid at least six months into the future at all times.
+Passport Students in F-1 immigration status must keep their passports valid at least six months into the future.
 You may obtain extensions of your passport through the nearest consulate or embassy of your country.
 Check www.embassy.org for contact information.

-PDSO - The Primary Designated School Official represents and speaks for the school in all matters relating to F-1 students.
-The Principal Designated School Official (PDSO) also serves as the school's principal liaison with the government.
-The Director of International Admissions, Nilma Stewart, is the primary contact.
+PDSO - The Principal Designated School Official (PDSO) represents and speaks for the school in all matters relating to F-1 students.
+The PDSO also serves as the school's principal liaison with the government.
+The Director of International Admissions, Nilma Stewart, is the principal contact.
 Mrs. Stewart's office is in the Butler Hall Building.

-Program Completion - Students should be aware that although your I-20 dates may indicate a completion and expiration date that this date is not necessarily your completion date and that also your graduation may not be your completion date.
-You must always inform your DSO of the following circumstances: when you file a degree plan, if you will graduate prior to completion date in section 5 of your I-20, if you will be taking classes after your program end date, if you will be changing your education level (from ELI to Undergraduate or Graduate program), or if a discrepancy exists between your program dates on your I-20 and when you will actually complete your study.
+Program Completion - Students should be aware that although your I-20 dates may indicate a completion and expiration date, that this date is not necessarily your completion date and that also your graduation may not be your completion date.
+You must always inform your DSO of following circumstances: when you file a degree plan, if you will graduate prior to completion date in section 5 of your I-20, if you will be taking classes after your program end date, if you will be changing your education level (from Undergraduate to Graduate program), or if a discrepancy exists between your program dates on your I-20 and when you will actually complete your study.